-6 Reasons Why Women Should Consider a Career in Cyber Security
+6 Reasons for Women to Consider a Career in Cybersecurity

 - Job Security

-Because demand is far outpacing supply in the cyber security sector and cyber attacks aren’t going away anytime in the foreseeable future, job security in this sector is strong.
-According to the 2015 (ISC)2 Global Information Security Workforce Study, there will be 1.5 million unfilled jobs in cybersecurity by the year 2020.
-So if you want a career you can rely on and that will offer opportunity for growth, cyber security is the place to be.
+Because demand is far outpacing supply in the cybersecurity sector and cyber attacks aren’t going away anytime in the foreseeable future, job security in this sector is strong.
+If you’re looking for a reliable career with excellent job security and opportunity for growth, cybersecurity is the place to be.

 - High Pay

-Thanks in part to the extreme drought in cyber security talent and the skills required to work in the field, salaries in cyber security are high.
-According to CNBC, the average annual salary for a cyber security professional with a bachelor’s degree is $116,000.
-And for the more advanced positions that typically require a master’s degree, the salaries almost double.
+Thanks in part to the extreme drought in cybersecurity talent and the skills required to work in the field, salaries in cybersecurity are high, and for the more advanced positions that typically require a master’s degree, the salaries almost double.
 Here’s a quick snapshot of common cybersecurity careers and average pay:

 - Scholarships and Incentives for Women